 - MUH 3997: Music Senior Seminar

-All candidates must complete: MUH 3997: Music Senior Seminar and MUMG 3997 Internship Project Seminar.
+All candidates must complete: MUH 3997: Music Senior Seminar and MUB 3997 Internship Project Seminar.
 A grade of C constitutes the minimum standard for each part of a successful senior evaluation.

-The program requires 130 credits for graduation.
-Since the core courses already require 70 credits, no minor is required.
-However, candidates are expected to fulfill all liberal arts distribution and portfolio requirements established by the faculty for the B.A. degree, including 90 credits in the liberal arts.
-The program is professionally oriented, yet designed to be flexible.
+The program requires 120 credits for graduation.
+However, students must fulfill liberal arts distribution and portfolio requirements established by the faculty for the B.A. degree, including 90 credits in the liberal arts.
 Certain courses would be recommended to students depending upon their interests.
 For example, a student interested in a career with international possibilities would be urged to take foreign language and area studies courses, in either the Asian or International Studies programs.
 A student interested in pursuing Management in graduate school would be encouraged to take the necessary Mathematics and Statistics courses.
 All students are encouraged to take part in as many musical organizations and performances as possible.
 A grade of at least C- is required for credit towards the Music Major, except in the Senior Seminar courses, which require a minimum grade of C. Music Management is not offered as a minor.